arbazdiwan/covid19_tracker/README.md

 # Covid19 Tracker

-It is an Android app build using Flutter where we can see country wise stats of COVID-19.
+It is an Android app built using Flutter where we can see country wise stats of COVID-19.

 <br>